openebs/zfs-localpv/docs/faq.md

 ### 3. How to upgrade the driver to newer version

-Follow the instructions here https://github.com/openebs/zfs-localpv/tree/develop/upgrade.
+Please refer to the documentation at https://openebs.io/docs/user-guides/upgrade.

 ### 4. ZFS Pools are there on certain nodes only, how can I create the storage class.